Am I Just Fat or Do I Have Body Dysmorphia?

 I took a deep breath and sucked in my stomach as much as physically possible.
 I have continued to suck in my stomach around others every time I have worn a swimming costume or fitted clothing ever since.
 That is 13 years of sucking in.
 13 years I have been ashamed of the body I inhabit.

 I was not diagnosed with Body Dysmorphia until the end of my teenage years.
-One day, amid a conversation about my insecurities, my therapist asked me what description the Police would share if I were to go missing.
+One day, amid an uncomfortable conversation about my insecurities, my therapist asked me what description the Police would share if I were to go missing.
 “5’4, white, obese, with no distinguishing marks.”

 “I do not see what you see.”
 “You are not fat, Jodie.”